Krishanu-Choudhury/stats220/README.md

 **Tools**:
 - R (`tidyverse`, `ggplot2`, `dplyr`)

-📄 To see the report please visist my [LinkedIn](https://www.linkedin.com/in/krishanu-bikram-choudhury-267914274/)
+📄 To see the report please visist my Project section of my [LinkedIn](https://www.linkedin.com/in/krishanu-bikram-choudhury-267914274/) profile.

 ---